gofrontier-com/frontierdigital.github.io/content/blog/why-frontier-digital.md

 ---
 title: "Why Frontier Digital?"
-date: 2022-06-07T00:00:00+00:00
+date: 2022-11-15T00:00:00+00:00
-publishDate: 2022-06-07T00:00:00+00:00
+publishDate: 2022-11-15T00:00:00+00:00
 author: Craig Anderson
 authorImage: "/images/craig.jpg"
 image: "/images/whyfd.jpg"
 tags: []
 comments: false
 category: Frontier Digital News
-summary: It’s time for your business to get onto the Cloud, but how do you ensure you implement it correctly?
+summary: It’s time for your business to move to the Cloud, but how do you ensure you get there safely, securely and without it running away with the pennies?
 type: post
 ---

 # Why Frontier Digital?

-It’s time for your business to get onto the Cloud, but how do you ensure you implement it correctly?
-Or perhaps you are already on the Cloud, but your platform isn’t working for you as well as you had hoped?
+It’s time for your business to move to the Cloud, but how do you ensure you get there safely, securely and without it running away with the pennies?
+Or perhaps you are already have a platform, but it isn’t working for you as well as you had hoped?

-When it comes to Cloud systems, there is no one-size-fits-all.
-Our experienced team can work with yours to ensure you get exactly what you need.
-We will review your usage and requirements so that everything you pay for, you use, providing you with the very best value.
+When it comes to Cloud platforms, there is no one-size-fits-all.
+Our experienced team can work with yours to build an automated, secure, observable and cost-effective cloud platform that's fit for your needs.

-## Functional and Scalable Cloud Platforms

-Your cloud system will be fully scalable, meaning that we can develop functionality as you develop new services, expand to new locations and take on more staff.
-Our team will be with you all the way to help you navigate new processes and to train your team to use your cloud platform to its full potential.

-One of the best ways to manage this is by moving to Kubernetes – this ensures that any scaling of your software happens smoothly, harmoniously and with limited downtime.
-We have lots of experience in supporting businesses to grow and expand.

-We will remotely maintain your software, meaning less need for in-house and on-premise IT specialists, reducing IT maintenance costs significantly.
-We guarantee a low MTTR so that if any issues do arise, you are back in action fast.
-However, due to the high level of redundancy built into the architecture, you won’t even notice the vast majority of failures in the system.
+## The right tool for the job

+Modern application development teams build applications using a variety of ecosystems, depending on the problem they're trying to solve.
+We're no different.
+We believe in using the right tool for the job, whether open source, ‘off the shelf’ or bespoke.

+We are not afraid to tackle problems head on.
+We take time to understand the problem you want to solve and use our experience to engineer a solution with you.
+You won’t find us trying to sell you a solution for a problem you don’t have.

+We think the best way to effect technology change is by delivering incremental value following agile methodologies, with short feedback loops and a focus on continuous improvement.
+This is how we work, and we can help you to work that way too, if you want.

 ## But why choose Frontier Digital?

-Our goal is to work with businesses in the early stages of development who, like us, want to do things a little differently.
-We see many of our clients as young, growing businesses who understand the value a high-quality, bespoke cloud system can bring to their work – businesses who are as excited and motivated to grow with the support of powerful technology.
+Our goal is to work with businesses at all stages of development who, like us, want to get the best from Cloud.

+We see our clients as a mix of young, growing businesses who anticipate the value a well-engineered Cloud platform can add, and more established businesses who have taken the leap to the Cloud already but want to step it up a gear, or go back and spend some time on the foundations.
+They all have something in common: They are as excited and motivated to grow with the support of powerful technology as we are.

 We work with clients from a range of sectors.
-For us, it’s not about what you do but how you think.
+For us, it’s not about what you do but how you do it.
 A high volume and turnover of clients will never be our model.
-We want to build long-term relationships and focus on full coaching and implementation.
+We want to build long-term relationships and focus on helping your Cloud platform grow in maturity as your business grows in strength.

-Our software is carefully tailored to the needs of each client, and we provide real value by designing software that is both flexible and accessible.

-## Cloud Software for Everyone
+## Cloud for everyone

 Finally, we are approachable.
 There are certain stereotypes about ‘techie’ people – the ‘have you tried turning it on and off again’ rhetoric.
 Being judgmental towards clients, or even someone just asking for a bit of advice, gets you nowhere.
 We want to see a world where everyone has access to great technology and where gatekeepers are replaced with mentors.

-So, if you are looking for a system that works in harmony with your day-to-day tasks, which is used fully by every employee and for which you have ongoing dedicated support, then Frontier Digital are the DevOps team for you.
+So, if you are looking for a partner to help you start something epic, or build better, then Frontier Digital can help.